Tara-Cloud/aws-cdk-tutorial/README.md

 *Expected Output*:

-> :bulb: Make sure to complete step 7 and completely destroy all resources in order to avoid incurring future AWS charges
+> :bulb:*Tip:* Make sure to complete step 7 and completely destroy all resources in order to avoid incurring future AWS charges

 ## What to Build Next?
 Want to keep building your skills?
 There are several different AWS architecture patters you can practice implementing to make this web deploapp even better.
 Read on to learn